I Need a Miracle (Third Day song): Composition

 "I Need a Miracle" was written by Mac Powell and his fellow band members in Third Day.

 According to Powell the idea came from a post-concert meeting with a New Jersey couple.
 They mentioned their son had been depressed and drove deep into the woods, planning to kill himself.
 He turned on the radio and heard "Cry Out to Jesus" (from their 2005 album Wherever You Are), which gave him encouragement to keep going.

 Release

 The song "I Need a Miracle" was digitally released as the lead single from Miracle on September 14, 2012.

 Music video

 The music video for the single "I Need a Miracle" was released on November 5, 2012.
 The video is based around the story in the lyrics.
-A boy leaves a suicide note on a desk before leaving in his truck.
+A man leaves a suicide note on a desk before leaving in his truck.
 He drives to a wooded area.
-His mother reads the note and is in shock.
-The boy hears a song on the radio that gives him hope to keep him from ending his life.
-He returns home to embrace with his mother.
+His wife reads the note and is in shock.
+The man hears a song on the radio that gives him hope to keep him from ending his life.
+He returns home to embrace with his wife.